pcardotatgit/XDR_Workflows_and_Stuffs/99-SecureX_Workflow_list/readme.md

 I share with you here some very cool SecureX workflow made by a lot of SecureX Afficionados.

 ### Disclaimer
-None of these workflows had been validated by Cisco !
-They are All Proof Of concepts !   they all must be reviewed before going to production !!!
+None of the workflows in the first section had been validated by Cisco !
+They are All at this point Proof Of concepts !   they all must be reviewed before going to production !!!

-But you will find into each of them a lot of very good programming technics
+They are all operationnal and you will find into each of them a lot of very good programming technics.

 |Title|solutions|Atomic|
 |-|-|-|